Rent increased, meals cut at National City retirement community

-NATIONAL CITY, Calif. – After facing a threat of a $1,000 a month rent increase, residents at a National City retirement home say some new changes may actually be worse.
+NATIONAL CITY, Calif. – After facing the threat of a $1,000 a month rent increase, residents at a National City retirement home say some new changes may actually be worse.

 David Karpinski says he and his wife loved moving into the Paradise Village community six months ago.